 As an avid promoter of new music, she is often working with composers on new works for the harp and has performed with the University of Chicago New Music Ensemble.
 Catherine has also been featured on season 3 and 4 of FOX’s hit TV show, Empire.

-We asked Catherine a few questions about her early introduction to the harp and the upcoming Harp Virtuoso concert.
-Enjoy!
+We asked Catherine a few questions about her early introduction to the harp.

 When did you start playing the harp and how did that happen?
 Did your family own a harp?